AN ARTIST-LED TATTOO STUDIO

 WIREFRAMES

-Designing good the low fidelity wireframes was the most important part of the journey.
+Creating good the low fidelity wireframes was a key part of the design process.

-This is what allowed me to create a truly enjoyable yet professional experience for the user, further increasing their trust with every interaction.
+This is what allowed me to create a truly enjoyable, yet professional experience for the user — increasing their trust with every interaction.

 Clear calls to action to help with guidance.